 Then I didn’t hear from her until a few weeks ago.
 After she met with me initially in January, she struggled.
 Buoyant when she left, later she didn’t have instantaneous results.
 She wondered if she made a mistake investing in a professional resume when she had other bills to pay.

 The impact of losing the job after so many years of playing a major role with her organization hit her hard.
 Depression set in and just as the commercials depict, she detached from reality.

 A highly attractive individual, she had high standards both personally and professionally.
 Noted as one who prided herself on clean living spaces, she let everything dissolve as she hardly dragged herself out of bed in the morning and found it hard to shower or do laundry.

 She wondered if she would ever find another job

 She felt like many job seekers feel.
-After a successful career where they felt valued, the loss of not being a critical part of their organization’s mission and successes is huge.
-During the dismal economic conditions, she wondered if she would ever find another job.
+After a successful career where they felt valued, the loss of not being a critical part of their organization’s mission and success is huge.
+During the dismal economic conditions, this client wondered if she would ever find another job.
 Family members worried about her but she retreated.